natenka/pyneng-book-en/docs/source/book/14_regex/spec_sym_repetition.rst

     In [12]: re.search('ba*', line).group()
     Out[12]: 'b'

-Suppose you write a regular expression that describes email addresses in two
+Suppose you write a regex that describes email addresses in two
 formats: user@example.com and user.test@example.com.
 That is, the left side of address can have either one word or two words separated by a dot.